lmwheeler48/early-sepsis-prediction/README.md

 Three deep learning architectures were engineered and their performances compared: <b>GRU-D, TCN</b>, and <b>TRT</b>.

 ### Gated Recurrent Unit with Decay (GRU-D)

+A GRU-D is a deep-learning model tailored for irregular time-series data with lots of missing values.
+It learns both temporal trends and missingness patterns, enabling detection of rare events due to class imbalance.

 | **Component** | **Mathematical / Functional Description** | **Purpose in Model** |
 |:---------------|:------------------------------------------|:---------------------|